 Deborah Dows created the Southlands Foundation in 1983 to preserve her lands, care for the animals, and continue the development of individuals of all ages.
 Your membership helps us to provide for the care of equine friends that includes feed, shoes, bedding, and veterinary care.
 Membership also helps us to maintain the extensive grounds and buildings of our facility.

 We never lose sight of our mission, nor our responsibilities as a not-for-profit 501(c) 3 entity.
 Your support is fundamental to our success.
 Your membership contributions are an acknowledgement of your belief in and support for our Mission: to provide a historical and agrarian connection to the community, and to cultivate a respect and love for the land and its animals through education, conservation, and outdoor recreation.

 Our membership year begins on April 1.
 The Red Ribbon ($275) level is the minimum level to receive lesson discounts, advanced camp and clinic sign up, and is the Family Membership level which includes immediate family of up to four people.
 We qualify for many corporate matching gift programs, please ask your HR department if your company has these programs!

-It looks like spring may be approaching and with it the annual membership drive.
-Your membership donations help us to care for our school horses and for the riding facilities, buildings, and the land.
+Spring is coming around again, although it may not look like it just yet!
+With Spring comes our annual membership drive.
+Your membership donations help us care for our school horses and for the riding facilities, buildings, and the land.